12 Best Things to Do in Copenhagen Denmark

 Wandering through Copenhagen’s iconic district, Nyhavn.
 A harbor area full of colorful classic danish buildings, restaurants, shops, and of course - striking sailboats wandering past.

-Few places have as special a place in my heart than Copenhagen, Denmark.
+Few places have as special a place in my heart as Copenhagen, Denmark.
 It's the city where I tried smørrebrød for the first time, drank my entire bodyweight in beer, and got engaged.
 So, I may be a bit biased, but I do believe Copenhagen should be very close to the top of the list when thinking about making the trek to Europe.
+For travelers looking for the top things to do in Copenhagen, this city is truly one of the most iconic destinations in Europe to offer.

-This is my complete photo journal on my first visit to Copenhagen.
+This is my complete photo journal of my first visit to Copenhagen.
 For more on visiting Denmark, check out our guides!

 There are several small bridges that cross Nyhavn.
 On a couple, you may see locks placed there to signify the love of aspiring couples.
 On one of the bridges, my husband, Michael got down on one knee and asked if I would marry him.